Packaging apps is fun so why should we try to do anything useful out of it?

 People are still going to pretend like it's OK to murder users' time that way.

-Just look at about any other (earthly) packaging ecosystem and you'll eventually
+Just look at about any other normal looking packaging ecosystem and

 The difference with Python is that even when it's made to be easy it still